-4. Add oil to a pan on medium high heat.
-Add the chopped onion, carrot and bell pepper.
+4. Add oil to a pan on medium-high heat.
+Add the chopped onion, carrot, and bell pepper.
 Stir.
-Add the salt, ginger garlic paste and cilantro.
+Fry for a minute.
+Add the salt, ginger-garlic paste, and cilantro.
 Stir fry for 2 minutes.

-5. Turn the heat down and ass the salt and other spices.
-Add 1-2 tablespoons of water if the pan seems too dry and the spices look like they are burning.
+5. Turn the heat down and add the salt and other spices.
+Add 1-2 tablespoons of water if the pan seems too dry and the spices look like they are going to burn.

-6. Check the couscous: It would have soaked up all the hot stock.
+6. Check the couscous: By this time, the couscous would have soaked up all the hot stock.
 Fluff it up with a fork.
 Keep aside.

 7. Finish the dish: Now coming back to the dish, the vegetables should have cooked with still some crunch left in them.
-If you like the vegetables softer, let them cook for another 2-3 minutes.
+If you like your vegetables soft, then let them cook for another 2-3 minutes.

 8. Now add the beans and the couscous.
 Mix well.
 Turn off the heat.
 Cover and rest for 2 minutes.